 - Hike among the redwoods at Armstrong Redwoods State Natural Reserve

-One of the top things to do in Bodega Bay is to visit the Doran Beach Park.
-This crescent shaped beach has miles of sandy stretch for a walk.
+One of the top things to do in Bodega Bay is to visit the main Bodega Bay beach called Doran Beach Park.
+This crescent-shaped beach has miles of sandy stretch for a walk.
 This beach has a campground and is popular for camping as well.

 Bodega Dunes beach and camping at Bodega dunes campground is another popular thing to do at Bodega Bay.

-The Armstrong Redwoods State Natural Reserve is only 40 minutes drive from Bodega Bay for some great hiking in the redwood forest.
+The Armstrong Redwoods State Natural Reserve is only a 40-minute drive from Bodega Bay for some great hiking in the redwood forest.